 Timing is critical, particularly when it comes to intermittent fasting.
 When you track factors such as your eating hours along with how you feel, you then have helpful data to determine what works for you…and what doesn't.

 As you track, pay particular attention to cravings, hunger, energy, mood, and GI issues.
 Water intake is important to track, as well, because most of us aren't hydrating enough.

 Goal No. 2: Track your sleep.

 When it comes to meeting your health goals, sleep should be high on that list.
 Unfortunately, it's not a priority for many people.
-According to the Centers for Disease Control and Prevention (CDC) over one-third of American adults are not getting at least seven hours of their recommended nightly sleep.
+According to the Centers for Disease Control and Prevention (CDC3) over one-third of American adults are not getting at least seven hours of their recommended nightly sleep.

 Whether you want to support your gut, improve your energy and focus, or succeed in any other goal, I recommend eight to nine hours of deep, restorative sleep every single night.

 "High-quality sleep fortifies your immune system, balances your hormones, boosts your metabolism, increases your physical energy, and improves the function of your brain," says Shawn Stevenson in Sleep Smarter.
 "Unless you give your body the right amount of sleep, you will never, I repeat never, have the body and life you want to have."